 - Spend some time thinking about and exploring your interests, likes and dislikes, strengths and weaknesses, etc. Make lists for yourself.

-- Take a career inventory, such as DISCOVER or the Holland Self-Directed Search, to help you explore your interests, abilities, values, and experiences in greater depth.
-(Contact the Career Development Center for details.)
+- Take a career inventory, such as Focus 2 or the Holland Self-Directed Search, to help you explore your interests, abilities, values, and experiences in greater depth.
+Contact Career@Oneonta.edu for details.

 - Think about the classes you’ve liked and disliked, and ask yourself, “Why?”